 An ergonomic foot pedal is an essential part of transcription equipment.
 The ergonomic design makes it easy to control the machine and ensure accuracy.
 Transcriptionists use a foot pedal to start and stop recordings.
 Doing so keeps their hands free so that they can type.

 Pair of Headphones

-You’ll need a set of headphones that are comfortable to wear for long periods to listen to your recordings.
+You’ll need a set of comfortable headphones to listen to your recordings for long periods.
 Some people also prefer earbuds, but we highly recommend headphones.

 You can’t type without a computer.
-For most jobs, you need to be familiar with using Microsoft Word.
+For most transcription jobs, you must be familiar with using Microsoft Word.
 Also, you must be able to use this software quickly and efficiently.

 We recommend using a high-quality mechanical keyboard to prevent pain and injury to your hands and wrists, as in this profession, typing speed matters.
 So, a comfortable keyboard is a must, as it’s perfect for increasing typing speed significantly.

 Digital transcription equipment is essential for anyone who needs to transcribe audio files in 2022.
 Without it, you would be stuck transcribing with traditional equipment, which is a tedious and time-consuming process.
 The right set of transcription equipment allows you to quickly and easily transcribe.
 Many different types of digital transcription equipment are available, each with its own features.
 Some machines are designed for general use, while others are specifically designed for medical or legal transcription.

 Many options are available if you are looking for a general-use digital machine.
 These machines typically have basic features that allow you to transcribe audio files easily.